On This Page

 While the puppy fur is being shed, your pet can look quite funny.
 This is because, at different times during the process, he’ll have patches of fur that are missing.
 Don’t be concerned because this is normal and won’t last long.
 Once your puppy is 10 months old, his adult fur will be really starting to grow.

-Some Pomeranians will do a complete shed once again during the 12 – 18 month period.
+Is your Pomeranian shedding undercoat?
+Some Poms will do a complete shed once again during the 12 – 18 month period.
 There does appear to be a greater chance of this occurring if your puppy turns 12 months old while it’s summer.
 After 18 months, your Pomeranian may do light seasonal sheds.

 When do Pomeranians Shed?